liam-traynor/DataCamp2/README.md

 ### can use mathematical operations to have matrices act on one another

 ## Factors
-The term factor refers to a statistical data type used to store categorical variables.
+### The term factor refers to a statistical data type used to store categorical variables.
 The difference between a categorical variable and a continuous variable is that a categorical variable can belong to a limited number of categories.
 A continuous variable, on the other hand, can correspond to an infinite number of values.
+### us the functon factor(etc.) to act on vectors
+### A nominal variable is a categorical variable without an implied order.
+This means that it is impossible to say that 'one is worth more than the other'.
+For example, think of the categorical variable animals_vector with the categories "Elephant", "Giraffe", "Donkey" and "Horse".
+Here, it is impossible to say that one stands above or below the other.
+(Note that some of you might disagree ;-) ).
+### In contrast, ordinal variables do have a natural ordering.
+Consider for example the categorical variable temperature_vector with the categories: "Low", "Medium" and "High".
+Here it is obvious that "Medium" stands above "Low", and "High" stands above "Medium".
+### using summary(etc.) will give you a brief overview of the contents of a variable
+survey_vector <- c("M", "M", "F", "F", "M")
+factor_survey_vector <- factor(survey_vector)
+levels(factor_survey_vector) <- c("Female", "Male")
+factor_survey_vector
+summary(factor_survey_vector)
+### speed_vector should be converted to an ordinal factor since its categories have a natural ordering.
+By default, the function factor() transforms speed_vector into an unordered factor.
+To create an ordered factor, you have to add two additional arguments: ordered and levels.
+### Create speed_vector
+speed_vector <- c("medium", "slow", "slow", "medium", "fast")

+### Convert speed_vector to ordered factor vector
+factor_speed_vector <- factor(speed_vector, ordered = TRUE, levels = c("slow", "medium", "fast"))

+### Print factor_speed_vector
+factor_speed_vector
+summary(factor_speed_vector)

 ## Data frames